> Folk Music > Songs > My Lagan Love

 Barry Dransfield sang My Lagan Love in 1978 on his Topic album Bowin’ and Scrapin’.

 Boreen sang My Lagan Love in 1997 on their CD Enchanted Ways.
-They commented in their liner notes:
+They noted:

 And old but still moving song, with a lovely melody and a slow chase through the depths of Irish musical moods.